Irishbecky91/Funny_Bones/README.md

 </details>

-**Letters Not Registering In Hidden Word** - A bug was detected where the users correct guess was not showing in the hidden word and was showing as an incorrect entry.
+**Letters Not Registering In Hidden Word** - A bug was detected where the user's correct guess was not showing in the hidden word and was showing as an incorrect entry.
 This was fixed by defining the word_choice, hidden_word and guess variables as empty strings outside of the functions, then defining them as needed within the function.

 **Game Not Choosing A New Word On Restart** - A bug was detected which caused the game to not select a new word from the list of words on restarting the game.
-Instead it was in a loop of saying the user had won and would you like to play again.
+Instead, it was in a loop of saying the user had won and would you like to play again.
 This was rectified by adding the defined hidden_word variable and the guessed = False variable to the while loop in the main() function.

-**Previously Entered Letters Not Showing in Hidden Word** - A bug was detected when playing the game as the game would show the user a correct entry in the hidden word, then with the next correct entry the first would disappear showing only the newest entry. (eg. If the word was bat and the user entered first B then A, the user would see B-- followed by -A-) This was rectified by moving the hidden_word variable in the while loop of the main() function underneath the word_choice variable.
+**Previously Entered Letters Not Showing in Hidden Word** - A bug was detected when playing the game as the game would show the user a correct entry in the hidden word, then with the next correct entry the first would disappear showing only the newest entry. (eg. If the word was BAT and the user entered first B then A, the user would see B-- followed by -A-) This was rectified by moving the hidden_word variable in the while loop of the main() function underneath the word_choice variable.
 Thie hidden_word variable was also added outside the while loop in the main() function.
-This meant the code would work on the initial game and on any restarts.
+This meant the code would work on the initial game and any restarts.

-**Deployment Errors** - On deployment to Heroku, a number of issues arose.
+**Deployment Errors** - On deployment to Heroku, several issues arose.
 Most variables were converted from snake_case to UPPERCASE due to a pylinter error.
 A docstring was added to the top of the page to describe the purpose of the program.
 There was also an index error which was rectified by redefining the HIDDEN_WORD variable outside the functions as an empty string.

-**Skeleton image would not reset on restart** - After deployment to Heroku, an error occured which caused the skeleton image to not reset when restarting the game.
+**Skeleton image would not reset on restart** - After deployment to Heroku, an error occurred which caused the skeleton image to not reset when restarting the game.
 The letters and words guessed in the previous game were also preventing the user from entering new letters in the new game.
 This was rectified by adding the TRIES, guessed_letters and guesed_words to the main function within the while loop.

 [Back to top ⇧](#)